Contributing#

 coverage report -m # report coverage in shell

 Our main requirement for tests of new plugins is that they cover the full plugin.
-Ideally, they also test readiing and writing of all supported formats, but this is not strictly necessary.
+Ideally, they also test reading and writing of all supported formats, but this is not strictly necessary.
 Check the commands above for how to run tests and check test coverage of your plugin.

 Submitting the PR